gvwilson/thirdbit/src/fiction/makers-return/index.md

 She clicked the last buckle into place.
 "Yes, doctor."

-"Me too,"
-André said.
-"Thanks for asking."
+"Me too, thanks for asking."
-His voice,
-like the doctor's,
+Like the doctor's,
-came through the speaker next to Violet.
+André's voice came through the speaker next to Violet.

-"Save it,"
+"Stow it,"
 Captain Leung snapped.
 "This is going to be a bumpy ride."